Climate change in the United States: Greenhouse gas emissions

+Despite the U.S. economic growth of 2.7%, greenhouse gas emissions in 2024 are reported to remain unchanged from 2023 levels.

 Impact on the natural environment

+According to the Fifth National Climate Assessment, climate change has many different impacts on the natural environment in the USA.
+Especially important are the effects on water: in some places there is a lack of water (drought) while in others there is too much (flooding).

 Temperature and weather changes

 Human-induced climate change has the potential to alter the prevalence and severity of extreme weather events such as heat waves, cold waves, storms, floods and droughts.
 A 2012 Intergovernmental Panel on Climate Change (IPCC) report confirmed that a strong body of evidence links global warming to an increase in heat waves, a rise in episodes of heavy rainfall and other precipitation, and more frequent coastal flooding.
-March 2020 placed second to 2016 for being the second-hottest March on record with an average of 2.09 Fahrenheit (1.16 Celsius) above that of the 20th-century.
+March 2020 placed second to 2016 for being the second-hottest March on record with an average of 2.09 Fahrenheit (1.16 Celsius) above that of the 20th century.

 According to the American government's Climate Change Science Program, "With continued global warming, heat waves and heavy downpours are very likely to further increase in frequency and intensity.
 Substantial areas of North America are likely to have more frequent droughts of greater severity.
 Hurricane wind speeds, rainfall intensity, and storm surge levels are likely to increase.
 The strongest cold season storms are likely to become more frequent, with stronger winds and more extreme wave heights."

 In 2022, Climate Central reported that, since 1970, the U.S. is 2.6 °F (1.4 °C) warmer, all 49 states analyzed(Hawaii data not available) warmed by at least 1.8 °F (1.0 °C), and 244 of 246 U.S. cities analyzed warmed.
 Many of the fastest-warming locations were in the drought-prone Southwest, with Reno, Nevada, warming by +7.7 °F (4.3 °C).
 Alaska warmed by 4.3° F (2.4 °C), where melting glaciers contribute to sea level rise, and permafrost melt releases greenhouse gases.
-Ninety percent of U.S. counties experienced a federal climate disaster between 2011-2021, with some having as many as 12 disasters during that time.
+Ninety percent of U.S. counties experienced a federal climate disaster between 2011 and 2021, with some having as many as 12 disasters during that time.